AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ]) select: #yourself) size / testData size) asFloat round: 2
 ```

-Evaluating the script produces a value of 0.9, which represents the accuracy of our network: 90% of the elements contained in `testData` are correctly predicted.
+Evaluating the script returns 0.9, which represents the accuracy of our network: 90% of the elements contained in `testData` are correctly predicted.

 We will now detail the last part of the script:
 ```